A shared experience and an individual journey

 Mid-morning snack is watermelon, peaches, blueberries and other fruit.

 Lunch is the main meal of the day.
-The delicious and nutritious menu should please even the fussiest of eaters.
+Our delicious and nutritious kid friendly menu should please even the fussiest of eaters.
 Fresh salad is always be part of the menu.
 We serve all of the vegetables separately so you can choose your favourites.
 There are large bowls full of fresh crisp lettuce, summer tomatoes drizzled in olive oil, cucumbers chopped up and dressed with lemon, grated carrot etc.

-Afternoon snack is different every day. for example make your own ice-cream sundaes.
+Afternoon snack is different every day, for example make your own ice-cream sundaes.